-Beyoncé worked with so many people on ‘Lemonade’, her sixth album which she dropped in late April with an accompanying short fi lm, that its credits run to 3,105 words.
+Beyoncé worked with so many people on ‘Lemonade’, her sixth album which she dropped on Sunday with an accompanying short film, that its credits run to 3,105 words.
 It’s a testament to her star power that none of her collaborators blabbed before the surprise album release – Bey’s second in a row after her 2013 self-titled LP.
 But it’s also a testament to her star quality that despite the many, many cooks in this kitchen, ‘Lemonade’ feels like an album only Beyoncé could make.

 As the story progresses from rage to reconciliation, ‘Lemonade’ continues to thrill musically.
 Bey teams with The Weeknd for ‘6 Inch’, a kind of strip club update of Donna Summer’s ‘She Works Hard for the Money’, while ‘Daddy Lessons’ is a brass-fuelled country throw-down and ‘Sandcastles’ shows off her vocals at their most raw and emotional.